 In 2000s, after closing down the consulting company, I took to stock investments and lost the money I made in the consulting business.
 I also moved from Minneapolis to the Raleigh Durham area in North Carolina.
 I became active in the Telugu community again, and served as the President of the Telugu Association in 2006, giving it a huge boost.
 Right after that came the activities related to the construction of a new Temple in Cary, North Carolina.
 I served in the public relations committee, being the chief contributor and editor for the temple's weekly newsletter, which became a daily newsletter during the days leading up to the Prana Pratishta of the temple in May of 2009.

 Even the profession and projects put together did not consume 100% of my brain capacity.
 There was still some brain capacity left, which made a third thread run in my life in the background, which is about understanding the universe, life, and humanity.
 I am interested in studying human nature, both at the individual level and social level, and in studying spirituality, from a very young age.
-I have been reading books since my college days, related to psychology (Freud and others' works), sociology (Karl Marx and others'), culture and anthropology (a wide variety of non-fiction, fiction, historical fiction in Telugu and English, both by Indian Authors and non-Indian authors) and spirituality (Bhagavad Gita, Upanishads, Ramayana, Mahabharata, Bhagavatam, Ashtavakra Gita, Patanjali Yoga Sutra, Puranas, Bible, Quran, etc.).
+I have been reading books since my college days, related to psychology (Freud's and others' works), sociology (Karl Marx's and others'), culture and anthropology (a wide variety of non-fiction, fiction, historical fiction in Telugu and English, both by Indian Authors and non-Indian authors) and spirituality (Bhagavad Gita, Upanishads, Ramayana, Mahabharata, Bhagavatam, Ashtavakra Gita, Patanjali Yoga Sutra, Puranas, Bible, Quran, etc.).

 My profession and all the other side projects also gave me deep insights into human nature.
 My profession helped me understand human behavior, individual and collective, in various formal settings.
 My projects helped me do the same in informal settings.
-I had the opportunity to work closely with people of all ages, people from multiple echelons of the society, members of both sexes, both Indians and Americans, from all walks of life, which helped me gain a deeper understanding of human nature.
-These real-life interactions, coupled with the knowledge, perspectives, and theories in books have given me great insights into the nature of life and humanity.
+I had the opportunity to work closely with people of all ages, people from multiple echelons of the society, members of both sexes, both Indians and Americans, from many walks of life, which helped me gain a deeper understanding of human nature.
+These real-life interactions, coupled with the knowledge, perspectives, and theories in books gave me great insights into the nature of life and humanity.